 Rather routine as far as hotel pools go.
 However, being immersed among the New York-inspired architecture is a nice change of pace.

 Dayclub: Jemaa Pool Club (starting $20, free for locals before noon)

-Jemaa is the newest dayclub on the Strip.
-The rooftop deck offers great views and a sophisticated, timeless aesthetic.
+The Jemaa rooftop pool deck (which returns when the Park MGM reopens Sept.
+30) offers great views and a sophisticated, timeless aesthetic.
 The food, drinks and cabana service are among the best in Vegas right now.
 Try the lobster rolls.